BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     * Witch Doctors (both in Big Game Hunt and Son of Crawmerax) will drop an Eridium stick, and have a pretty good chance of dropping a Relic as well.
     * Elite Savages are guaranteed to drop loot (though just from the standard pool)
-    * Most Tributes from the Wattle Gobbler Headhunter Pack were set to drop from the badadss loot pool, but three weren't set to drop any loot at all.
-This mod fixes the three to have them drop as well.
+    * In the vanilla game, the Tributes from the Wattle Gobbler Headhunter Pack are mostly set to drop from the badadss loot pool, but three weren't set to drop any loot at all.
+This mod fixes the three to match all the others.
     * The Loot Leprechaun (from Wedding Day Massacre) will drop from the Epic Chest pool, rather than the regular treasure chest pool.
     * The BLNG Loader (from Wedding Day Massacre) will drop from the badass pool and